-The City Corporation is also the sole trustee of Bridge House Estates (BHE), a longstanding charity which maintained the original London Bridge, funded by bridge taxes, rents and private bequests.
+The City Corporation is also the sole trustee of Bridge House Estates (BHE), a long-standing charity which maintained the original London Bridge, funded by bridge taxes, rents and private bequests.
 BHE now maintains five bridges, Tower, London, Southwark, Millennium and Blackfriars.
-With effective management of the funds over the centuries, BHE's funding arm, City Bridge Trust, now supports charitable causes across Greater London with annual grants amounting to around £25m.
+With effective management of the funds over the centuries, BHE's funding arm, City Bridge Trust, now distributes surplus income that is not required for the long-term management and protection of the five bridges.